 2. Choose a Hosting Plan

 Now that you have a name for your blog, it’s time to purchase hosting.
-Personally, I use and love SiteGround.
+Personally, I use SiteGround.
 It’s one of the top hosting companies around right now and is known for having incredibly helpful customer support.
 SiteGround also comes highly recommended from bloggers like Mommy On Purpose and The Beautified Life, just to name a few.

 What are the perks of hosting with SiteGround?